jimbobding/seasons/README.md

 #### Navbar
 The navbar is fixed at the top of the page all the time, this allows a user to easily navigate throughout the website.
-The logo is located in the top left corner on a desktop and in the center on the smaller devices.
+The logo is located in the top left corner on a desktop and in the centre on the smaller devices.
-The logo redirets users to the index/home page when clicked on.
+The logo redirects users to the index/home page when clicked on.
 On smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
-Menu links appear when the burger icon is clicked and collapse back, when clicked again.
+Menu links appear when the burger icon is clicked and collapses back when clicked again.

-Navbar also contains a search box, where a user can search for product.
-It is collapsed into a search icon on the mobile and tablet, and slides down when the icon is clicked.
+Navbar also contains a search box, where a user can search for a product.
 Also, navbar contains a cart icon along with a grand total displayed if there are items in the cart added.
+The navbar contains a profile instruction which when clicked drops down into, Either log in or register if the user is not signed in or it shows log out and order history if the user is logged in.
+If the user is logged in as admin it allows the user to use the product admin and takes the user to the add a product page.

 #### Landing (home) page